seehuhn/go-pdf/examples/fonts/NOTES.md

 the `Encoding` entry in the font dictionary, the `cmap` table in the TrueType, and the symbolic/nonsymbolic flags in the font descriptor.

-### Glyf-based OpenType Fonts (PDF 1.6)
+## Glyf-based OpenType Fonts (PDF 1.6)

 These fonts use `TrueType` as the `Subtype` in the font dictionary.
 The font data is embedded via the `FontFile3` entry in the font descriptor, and the `Subtype` entry in the font file stream dictionary is `OpenType`.

-Usually, `Encoding` is omitted from the font dictionary, and a TrueType `cmap` table describes the mapping from character codes to glyphs (see section 9.6.6.4 of PDF 32000-1:2008).
+The encoding used in PDF content streams is described by a combination of the `Encoding` entry in the font dictionary, the `cmap` table in the TrueType, and the symbolic/nonsymbolic flags in the font descriptor.

 There seems little reason to use this font type, since the font data could equally be embedded as a TrueType font.
+Glyf-based OpenType fonts seem not to be supported by the MacOS Preview application.

-### Type3 Fonts
+## Type3 Fonts

 These fonts use `Type3` as the `Subtype` in the font dictionary.
 The font data is embedded via the `CharProcs` entry in the font dictionary.